Online Bankruptcy

 Types of Online Bankruptcy

-There are two major forms of bankruptcy for individuals, Chapter 7, known as liquidation bankruptcy. and Chapter 13, known as wage earner’s plan.
+There are two major forms of bankruptcy for individuals: Chapter 7, known as liquidation bankruptcy, and Chapter 13, known as the wage earner’s plan.

-Chapter 7 bankruptcy is the most commonly used form of bankruptcy, accounting for approximately 69.6% of cases in 2020.
-An individual asks the bankruptcy court to wipe out unsecured debts like credit cards, medical bills and maybe personal loans.
-A court trustee tries to pay off as many creditors as possible by selling off non-essential property, which means pretty much anything that has value, but you don’t need it to get by.
-Common examples of non-essential property are jewelry, art, stamp collection, second house/car and fur coat.
+This type of bankruptcy allows individuals to liquidate their non-exempt assets to discharge most debts.
+An individual asks the bankruptcy court to wipe out unsecured debts like credit cards, medical bills, and personal loans.
+A court trustee pays off as many creditors as possible by selling off non-essential property, which means anything that has value but you don’t need to get by.
+Common examples of non-essential property are jewelry, art, stamp collection, second house/car, and fur coat.

-Chapter 13 bankruptcy is a repayment plan that acts a lot like a debt consolidation loan.
+Chapter 13 bankruptcy is a repayment plan that acts like a debt consolidation loan.
 You are asked to develop a repayment plan that takes care of all or most of your debts.
-The repayment plan typically lasts 3-5 years and your assets are protected from foreclosure and repossession while you repay them.
+The repayment plan typically lasts 3-5 years, and your assets are protected from foreclosure and repossession while you repay them.
+Legal advice could be helpful when choosing the most suitable form of bankruptcy, but nothing prevents you from starting the process “pro se,” which means “on one’s own behalf.”

 How to Find Help Online When Filing Bankruptcy